ldn-softdev/jtc/README.md

    ]
 }
 ```
-- option `-f` would force such modification into the source JSON file, otherwise
+- option `-f` would enforce such modification into the source JSON file (unless the input was _stdin_), otherwise
 the resulting JSON is only printed